The Oral Microbiome

 Importance beyond the oral cavity

-Oral bacteria can provide an important defence against invading bodies.
+Oral bacteria can provide an important defense against invading bodies.
 This occurs when the microorganisms work in synergy.
 However, if there is an imbalance, this can have several adverse effects on the health of the host.
 This microbial imbalance is referred to as “dysbiosis”.
 When it occurs, it can be a contributing factor to several diseases.
 This includes inflammatory bowel disease, Alzheimer’s, diabetes, pancreatic cancer, and cirrhosis of the liver.

 The human microbiome interacts very closely with our immune system, and as a consequence the immune system may be affected by dysbiosis, contributing to conditions such as rheumatoid arthritis and HIV infection.
 Dysbiosis of the oral microbiome has also been related to the cardiovascular system and the development of atherosclerosis.
 These findings show the significant influence that the oral microbiome has on whole-body health.